 Time to Decide examines how musical decisions are made by listeners in real performance settings, from the cognitive processes that underpin them to the environmental factors that affect them.
 Through experimental designs involving carefully manipulated videos to surveys of hundreds of audience members at live concerts, the project is uncovering when people’s first instinctual reactions are formed, when they change, when they are finalised, and what factors influence them.

 Through this research, musicians are learning to anticipate the expectations of their audiences and evaluators.
 They are also able to refine their own skills as assessors using a newly developed Evaluation Simulator which, drawing on CPS research into Experiential Learning, places users in the seat of a competition judge.
 With support of the Arts and Humanities Research Council and the Peter Sowerby Foundation, the Evaluation Simulator was debuted at the 2015 Cheltenham Music Festival.
+The project has also led to the development of the free-to-use continuous measurement software ContinUI in collaboration with students at the Northern Alberta Institute of Technology, and to a workshop for administrators, members, and principals of the London Philharmonic Orchestra on the role of intuition and implicit judgment in conducting performance auditions.

 Waddell G, Perkins R, & Williamon A (forthcoming), Making an impression: error location and repertoire features affect performance quality rating processes, Music Perception.